hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

  );
 ```

-The *outsidePoints* keyword defines the outside of the surface. *IncludeCut*, *includeInside*, and *IncludeOutside* are booleans that determine whether to include in the selection the cells cut by the surface, the cells inside the surface, and/or outside the surface, respectively.
+The *outsidePoints* keyword defines the outside of the surface. *IncludeCut*, *includeInside* and *IncludeOutside* are instead booleans that determine whether to include in the selection the cells cut by the surface, the cells inside the surface and outside the surface respectively.
 The *nearDistance* keyword is a scalar that determines which cells with the center near to the surface to include.
 Finally, *curvature* includes the cells close to a strong curvature on the surface.

 A complete list of all available sources can be found in the [OpenFOAM Wiki](https://openfoamwiki.net/index.php/TopoSet) in the *TopoSet* section.

 # The *0* Directory
 The *0* directory is the time directory containing the files describing the initial conditions of the simulation.
-Inside this directory, one text file for each field is required for the interFoam solver executable.
-In the present case, these files include: $U$ for the flow velocity, *p-rgh* for the dynamic pressure, *nut* for the turbulent viscosity, $k$ for the {term}`turbulent kinetic energy <Turbulent kinetic energy>`, $\epsilon$ for the rate of dissipation of turbulent kinetic energy, and  *alpha.water.orig* for the initial phases.
-The complete set of the files used for this tutorial can be found in the [case folder](https://github.com/hydro-informatics/openfoam.git).
+Inside this directory one text file for each field that is required for the interFoam solver executable is stored.
+In the present case these files include: *U* for the flow velocity, *p-rgh* for the dynamic pressure, *nut* for the turbulent viscosity, *k* for the turbulent kinetic energy, *epsilon* for the rate of dissipation of turbulent kinetic energy and  *alpha.water.orig* for the initial phases.
+The complete version of the files used for this tutorial can be found in the [case folder](https://github.com/hydro-informatics/openfoam.git).

-# Variable Dictionaries

-## U field Dictionary
+# **U field Dictionary**

-This dictionary defines the boundary conditions and initial set up for the $U$ vector field.
-For the *internalField* uniform initial conditions with a value of (0 0 0) were set.
+This dictionary defines the boundary conditions and initial set up for the vector field U. For the *internalField* uniform initial conditions with a value of (0 0 0) were set.
 For all remaining walls and patches, the following were assigned:

 * **Air patch** : *pressureInletOutletVelocity* condition, which assigns a zero gradient condition to the flow out of the domain and a velocity based on the flux in the patch-normal direction to the flow into the domain.
 * **Concrete-sides, Gravel-bottom and Obstacle patches**: *noSlip* condition.
 The patch velocity is set to (0 0 0)